sistemas-distribuidos-ufsm/distributed-api/README.md

-# Distributed API for Dog Bites
+# Distributed API of Dog Bites

 This project is part of the "[Sistemas Distribuídos A](https://github.com/sistemas-distribuidos-ufsm)" classes and works in conjunction with the [Main API of Dog Bites](https://github.com/sistemas-distribuidos-ufsm/main-api).
 It is built using NestJS, Node.js, Sequelize and PostgreSQL.